NonParticipant/nonparticipant.github.io/README.md

-# Minimal Jekyll Site for GitHub Pages
+# Minimal Jekyll Example for GitHub Pages
 This is as minimal as possible so that you can implement whatever you want over the top of it.

 The `theme` in `_config.yml` is explicitly set to `null`, so all styling will be from `style.css` and the browser defaults.